 - Does the app require too much training?

 Building an application is in many ways like creating an office building.
-You have to think carefully about where the majority of people will spend their time.
-Where they will go throughout the day and how much downtime they will spend moving between activities.
+You have to think carefully about where the majority of people will spend their time; where they will go throughout the day and how much downtime they will spend moving between activities.

 When design fails you typically throw your money away and start over.
 Consider the following:

 You are building something that people will interact with often, and will have very real experiences using.
-When an interface is well designed the experience reflects it.
-Tasks are carried out efficiently and easily, items are placed and found intuitively, aesthetics work in conjunction with functionality, and everyone benefits.
+When an interface is well-designed, the experience reflects it.
+Tasks are carried out efficiently and easily, items are placed and found intuitively, aesthetics work in conjunction with functionality and everyone benefits.

 The question is, how does your application reflect your company?
 Do you want to be seen by your customers a company that understands their needs and prioritizes their experience?

-Good design is actually a fraction of the cost to build a complete application and yet a growing trend is to design less and experiment more.
-Design is most certainly not dead, in fact, the best designs dominate the landscape of successful software solutions.
+Good design is actually a fraction of the cost to build a complete application, and yet a growing trend is to design less and experiment more.
+Design is most certainly not dead.
+In fact, the best designs dominate the landscape of successful software solutions.